turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 This function should only ever be called for particles, who at the end of the simulation time to be predicted, are still alive.

-.. note :: Field is optional, if not present then emitters will simply be unable to predict the correct position and velocity for particles created retrospectively.
+.. note :: Method is optional, if not present then emitters will simply be unable to predict the correct position and velocity for particles created retrospectively.

 **Parameters**